Webinar: 2025 State of Incentive Compensation Management Report. Register now.

 Here’s an example of what a quota schedule might look like for a quarterly quota:

-• Jan-Mar 2023: $50,000
+• Jan-Mar: $50,000

-• Apr-Jun 2023: $50,000
+• Apr-Jun: $50,000

-• Jul-Sep 2023: $50,000
+• Jul-Sep: $50,000

-• Oct-Dec 2023: $50,000
+• Oct-Dec: $50,000

 Deal Eligibility

-“Deal Eligibility” details the criteria/conditions that must be met for a sale to be considered a deal for which a sales rep can receive their commission.
-This section usually covers what revenue amount commissions will be calculated on.
+Deal eligibility details the criteria or conditions that must be met for a sale to be considered a deal that earns a commission for a rep. This section usually covers what revenue amount commissions will be calculated on.

 Ramp Period

-“Ramp Period” is a designated amount of time, usually at the start of a sales rep’s employment, during which the rep typically has quotas that are less than their full quota but which increase over the course of the ramp period until the sales rep is at their full quota.
-For example, a company with a monthly quota and a 3-month ramp period might set a new sales rep’s quota at ⅓ of the full monthly quota for their first month, ⅔ of the full monthly quota for their second month, and the full monthly quota for their third month.
-This section typically specifies the duration of the ramp period and any special conditions that apply during this period.
+For example, a company with a monthly quota and a three-month ramp period might set a new sales rep’s quota at ⅓ of the full monthly quota for their first month, ⅔ of the full monthly quota for their second month, and the full monthly quota for their third month.
+This section of the sales commission agreement typically specifies the duration of the ramp period and any special conditions that apply during this period.

 Draws

-Commission Rates and Calculations
+Commission Rates & Calculations

 Commissions Payment Schedules

-This section describes the timing for when commissions are earned and paid (which may vary by deal type).
+This section describes the timing for when commissions are earned and paid, which may vary by deal type.

 Additional Commission Terms